 - You will improve your digestion

-- You will learnt that food is not the enemy.
+- You will learn that food is not the enemy.
 Bad habits are!

 If mindful eating still sounds a little bit too tricky for you, simplify the exercise we enlisted before and create your own!
 You could do it when you have a snack or breakfast, starting with something a little bit easier and handy.
 You will realize that it will be a real sensory experience, you will perceive sensations that you may never have felt related to food and your body and will definitely change your relationship with food and nutrition for good!